ruetz007/ruetz007.github.io/proWork.md

 ## UMN Transit Map

 I produced this map as a part of my Geovisualization class this semester.
 The legend was designed to be interactive, so the user could hover their cursor over the circle and information about each route/legend item would pop up.
+This map was made using Processing, an open-source graphical library and IDE.

+Skills:
+  * Cartographic principles
+  * Map abstraction
+  * Java

 ![umnTransitMap](Assignment03_EmilyRuetz.png)